bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

     weight: 23

 ---
 Developing for iOS is not always easy - our aim is to make it as simple as possible for you!
-In this guide, we'll walk you through how to add an iOS app to [Bitrise](https://app.bitrise.io/users/sign_in), how to run Xcode tests, manage your code signing files and deploy the app to [bitrise.io](https://www.bitrise.io) and to the App Store.
+In this guide, we'll walk you through how to add an iOS app to [Bitrise](https://app.bitrise.io/users/sign_in), how to run Xcode tests, manage your code signing files, and deploy the app to [bitrise.io](https://www.bitrise.io) and to the App Store.

 ## Adding an iOS app